đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 Managing threads đˇđźââď¸đˇđťââď¸

-The primary need for a thread scheduler is efficiency and fairness.
+An important purpose of a thread scheduler is efficiency and fairness.
 It manages what threads are running, for how long, and what context each thread gets loaded with.

 In normal operation this comes down to a few things: